- Strong V-8s

 Otherwise, the LS lineup includes standard dual-zone automatic climate control, an 8.0-inch infotainment system with Apple CarPlay and Android Auto, Bluetooth connectivity, and five USB ports.
 Also standard on the LS is GM’s OnStar telematics with a 4G LTE antenna that can turn the vehicle into a wi-fi hotspot—albeit for a monthly charge after an initial trial period.

 The Tahoe LT adds leather upholstery with heated front seats, Bose audio, a power tailgate, automatic emergency braking, and automatic high-beam headlights, among a few other items.
-It’s optionally available with a Luxury Package that adds keyless access with push-button start, a power-folding second row seat, a heated steering wheel, and blind-spot monitors.
+It’s optionally available with a Luxury Package that adds keyless ignition, a power-folding second row seat, a heated steering wheel, and blind-spot monitors.
 Other options include a moonroof, a rear-seat DVD entertainment system, and upsized alloy wheels.